 Asides from the parties, Roppongi has a lot more to offer.
 If you are an art enthusiast, you will surely love to be here as it houses the largest art museum in Japan – the National Art Centre.
+There’s also a chance to eat some fantastic Japanese food here.
 You will also find the Suntory Museum of Art and Roppongi Hills’ Mori Art Museum; these form the Art Triangle along with the National Art Centre.

 Hotels to stay in Roppongi